-According to different authors, globalization has been going on either since the first movement of people out of Africa into other parts of the world, or since the 3rd millennium BC (when according to Andre Gunder Frank the World System emerged [Frank 1990, 1993; Frank and Gills 1993]), or since the so-called Axial Age (Jaspers 1953) in the 1st millennium BC, or only since the Great Geographical Discoveries, or in the 19th century, or after the year 1945, or only since the late 1980s.
+According to different authors, globalization has been going on since the first movement of people out of Africa into other parts of the world, or since the 3rd millennium BC (when according to Andre Gunder Frank the World System emerged [Frank 1990, 1993; Frank and Gills 1993]), or since the so-called Axial Age (Jaspers 1953) in the 1st millennium BC, or only from the Great Geographical Discoveries, or in the 19th century, or after the year 1945, or only since the late 1980s (see also Footnote 1).
 Each of these dates has its own sense.
-It is quite reasonable to discuss the problem in the context of whether one can speak about globalization before the Great Geographical Discoveries.
-After them the idea of the Earth as a globe exceeded the limits of the opinion of a group of scientists and became practical knowledge (Chumakov 2011).
-But, notwith-standing this point of view, there is no doubt that historical dimension of globalization is quite challenging (for more details see Grinin 2011).
+It is quite reasonable to discuss the problem in the context of whether one can speak about globalization before the start of the Great Geographical Discoveries, as a result of which the idea of the Earth as a globe exceeded the limits of the opinion of a group of scientists and became practical knowledge (Chumakov 2011).
+But, notwithstanding this point of view, there is no doubt that historical dimension of globalization is quite challenging (for more detail see Grinin 2011).

-The main goal of the present article is connected with the integration that began a few thousand years BCE in the framework of the Afroeurasian world-system and whose links became so developed long before the Great Geographic Discoveries that they could well be denoted as global (albeit in a somehow limited sense).
-However, among some researchers there is still a tendency to underestimate the scale of those links in the pre-Industrial era.
-Thus, it appeared necessary to provide additional empirical facts in support of our statement.
-It also turned necessary to apply a specific methodology (which necessitated the use of the world-system approach).
+The main task of this article is connected with the integration that began a few thousand years BCE in the framework of the Afroeurasian world-system and whose links became so developed long before the Great Geographic Discoveries that they could well be denoted as global (albeit in a somehow limited sense).
+However, among some researchers there is still a tendency to underestimate the scale of those links in the pre-Industrial era; thus, it appeared necessary to provide additional empirical support for our statement.
+It also turned necessary to apply a special methodology (which necessitated the use of the world-system approach).

 There are quite a few periodizations of the history of globalization.
-The most wide-spread type is represented by trinomial periodizations that appear to be the most logical (and, e.g., Gellner [1988] believes that three periods is the optimum number for periodization).
+The most wide-spread type is represented by trinomial periodizations that appear to be the most logical (and, e.g., Gellner [1988] believes that three periods is the optimum number for a periodization).